sunsembrace/Solutions-Architect-Associate/readme.md

 EC2 instant connect to connect to ec2.
 Use the uptime command and show us how long it's been up.
 Now disconnect from your instance instant connect → go to instance state and click hibernate instance → Then it should be stopped, then start it again → then use ec2 instant connect and do uptime and it should start from a different number rather than 0!

+10. EBS Volume attach to EC2 - Hands on labs.
+EBS Hands on.
+Go to instance, then storage hub, and view block device (will present a volume ID).
+Can click volume ID to see it exists and can also view it easier through volume tabs.
+Can create your own volume and you have to use the same AZ as your ec2 Instance.
+To find this, click your instance, then click the networking tab, and scroll down till you find the specific AZ. e.g eu-west-1b so your EBS must be in the same.

+Now you can click on the created EBS → Click actions → attach it to an instance.
+And now the instance has an EBS volume attached to it and can do it with multiple EBS volumes.